Chenée Today

 Can these lemon poppyseed scones be frozen?

 Yes!
-They're best frozen prior to baking -- just freeze them solid, then place in a freezer bag for up to 2 months.
+They're best frozen prior to baking -- just freeze them solid, then place in a freezer bag or another airtight container for up to 2 months.
 Then just bake straight from frozen and add a few more minutes to the bake time.

 Why do you rest scones before baking?